dev-easygo/bilingual-summarizer/README.md

 # or
 npm install node-arabic
 # or
+npm install arabic-wordnet
+# or
-npm install arabicjs
+npm install ar-word-tokenizer
 ```

 Note: The availability and compatibility of Arabic NLP libraries varies.
-The package is designed to work without them, but may provide better results with them installed.
+If you encounter installation issues or 404 errors, don't worry - the package will automatically fall back to using its built-in Arabic processing methods.

 ## API Reference